The Howley Foundation UA 05192016

 Alignment with Geographic Focus

 The foundation has an explicit preference for Cleveland and Philadelphia.
 As stated in their FAQs: "We have a strong preference for schools in Cleveland and Philadelphia."
-While they occasionally fund national programs, applicants outside these regions should demonstrate exceptional impact and proven effectiveness.
+While they occasionally fund national programmes, applicants outside these regions should demonstrate exceptional impact and proven effectiveness.

 Demonstrated Track Record